Creative studies to help you dig deeper into the Bible together

 It’s important to read the Bible in community.
 Reading together helps us understand the text and hear from God.
 Reading in a community such as a Bible study group can also challenge us as we hear different perspectives.

 These studies have been prepared with small groups in mind.
-They’re all free to download.
+They’re all available for free.

 We first meet Timothy in Acts 16, where we are told Timothy is a disciple, whose mother was a believer.
 The believers in the area spoke well of Timothy, and Paul took Timothy along on the on-going mission of preaching the Gospel and planting and strengthening churches.
 The letters of 1 & 2 Timothy reveal a strong relationship, in which Paul has trained and encouraged Timothy in church leadership, and in particular in preaching and teaching.